NOAA-PMEL/OneArgo-R/README.md

-# GO-BGC toolbox for R
+# BGC-Argo toolbox for R

 ## ABOUT
 This toolbox contains a variety of functions for accessing, processing, and visualizing Biogeochemical Argo data.
 Functions are designed to be maximally efficient, to provide access to the most up-to-date data available, and to allow for downloading and plotting of those data based on numerous user-defined conditions.

-This toolbox is created and maintained by M. Cornec (LOV), Y. Huang (NOAA-PMEL), Q. Jutard (OSU ECCE TERRA), R. Sauzede (IMEV) and C. Schmechtig (OSU ECCE TERRA), 2021 (All authors contributed equally to the code.)
+This toolbox is created and maintained by M. Cornec (LOV, now at NOAA-PMEL), Y. Huang (NOAA-PMEL), Q. Jutard (OSU ECCE TERRA), R. Sauzede (IMEV) and C. Schmechtig (OSU ECCE TERRA), 2021 (All authors contributed equally to the code.)

 This toolbox is adapted from the BGC-Argo-Mat Toolbox: H. Frenzel*, J. Sharp*, A. Fassbender, J. Plant, T. Maurer, Y. Takeshita, D. Nicholson, A. Gray, 2021.
 BGC-Argo-Mat: A MATLAB toolbox for accessing and visualizing Biogeochemical Argo data.
 Zenodo. https://doi.org/10.5281/zenodo.4971318.